Default

 Can expats marry in Dubai?

 Yes, expats can wed in Dubai.
-They have to make sure their marriage is legally registered, either through the courts or their embassy.
+They have to make sure their marriage is legally registered, either through the courts or their embassy, including the ministry of justice bahrain.
 This is the case for both Muslim and non-Muslim couples.

 What are the requirements for Muslim expats to get married in Dubai?